House Lifting Explained

 Usually, home lifting is a slow, methodical process, which involves raising the structure just a few inches at a time.
 However, if your home has a pier and beam foundation that’s in good condition, the lifting can be done in as little as one day.

 Although lifting a house isn’t a very difficult undertaking, finding an experienced house lifting contractor is key to the whole process.
-Besides ensuring that the job is done safely, a reputable contractor that specializes in home elevations and foundation repairs also means less hassle for you.
-Please contact our team at Allied Foundation with any questions you might have about the home elevation process!
+Besides ensuring that the job is done safely, a reputable contractor specializing in home elevations and foundation repairs also means less hassle.
+Don't hesitate to contact our team at Allied Foundation with any questions you might have about the home elevation process!